pytholic/mlops-orbit/notes/mlflow.md

 ![mlflow port forwarding](../assets/port2.png)

-In addition to the backend URI, we can also add an artifact root directory where we store the artifacts for runs, this is done by adding a `--default-artifact-root` paramater:
+In addition to the backend URI, we can also add an artifact root directory where we store the artifacts for runs, this is done by adding a `--default-artifact-root` parameter:

 ```
 mlflow ui --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlruns